Slider2732-2/Electrostatics-Circuit/README.md

-An ongoing DIY project to research and develop a DIY lightning and other electrostatics effects circuit.
+An ongoing DIY project to research and develop a DIY lightning/general electrostatics detection circuit.
-The project uses an Arduino Nano, SSD1306 screen, a simple detector circuit and... a piece of foil.
+The project uses an Arduino Nano, SSD1306 screen and a simple detector circuit.

 The full circuit diagram is to follow, but the base circuit has been uploaded.
 See the Slider2732_ YouTube channel for more information and videos about this project.